lawn care technician with granular spreader in lawn 2

 Japanese Beetle (Popillia_japonica) CC

-As temperatures get cooler before the winter months, grubs burrow deeper into your soil.
-In spring, they resume their feeding of your lawn roots until they emerge as adult beetles in late spring.
+As the temperature drops before winter, grubs dig deeper into the soil.
+Come spring, they start feeding on your lawn roots again until they emerge as adult beetles in late spring.

 A Weak Lawn